dalibor/dalibornasevic.com/posts/037-deploying-with-gitploy.md

 date: 2012-12-27 23:04:00 +0100
 author: Dalibor Nasevic
 tags: [ruby, gitploy, rails, deployment]
+summary: "Simple application deploys via Git using the Gitploy tool."
 ---

 Often times I'm impressed by simple tools that do a great job.
 [Gitploy](https://github.com/brentd/gitploy "Dead-simple (no, really) deployment DSL created with git in mind.") is one such tool, a very small deployment DSL created with git in mind that is dead-simple to use.
 It is only about 125 lines of [ruby code](https://github.com/brentd/gitploy/blob/master/lib/gitploy.rb "Gitploy script code") that you can read and understand in few minutes.